 18 And all who heard it wondered at the things which were told them by the shepherds.
 19 But Mary treasured all these things, pondering them in her heart.
 20 The shepherds went back, glorifying and praising God for all that they had heard and seen, just as had been told them.

 A manger is essentially a feeding trough for hay or grain eating animals.
 Contrary to most people’s belief not all mangers were made from wood.
-We have to remember that our context was different than Jesus’ context.
+We have to remember that our modern context was different than Jesus’ context.
 In locations like Bethlehem it was very common to make rough hewn stone into objects, as opposed to using wood for everything.
 Stone was widely available and mostly free.
-Gathering planed wood boards and nails would have costed more than stone.
+Gathering wood boards or even unprocessed boards and nails would have costed more than stone.
+Moreover, a stone feeding trough can hold both solids and liquids.
+A wooden one can be sealed to hold water but would require pitch or some tar.
+Both might not be readily available.

-Moreover, many of the homes would have been stone also.
+In addition to feeding tools, many of the homes would have been made partially in stone.
 It was common to see them either carved into existing stone structures or build from stone or adobe style bricks.
 The standard 1st century Palestinian home would have had the bottom setup for the animals in the winter or at night, so the manger would have been located in the bottom level of the home, not a disconnected barn or stable.
+Properties inside ancient cities did not have room for a separate/detached stable.
+Of course, a really wealthy person could afford a luxurious setup with a separate building for the livestock but it would not be common.

-Additionally, Luke does speak of a real inn when he tells the story of the Good Shepherd (Luke 10:30-37).
+Additionally, the Greek language does contain a word to indicate a hotel type of structure.
+Luke speaks of a real inn when he tells the story of the Good Shepherd (Luke 10:30-37).

 and came to him and bandaged up his wounds, pouring oil and wine on them; and he put him on his own beast, and brought him to an inn [πανδοχεῖον] and took care of him (Luke 10:34)

-Today we go to hospitals and maybe a few family members show up and maybe not.
-In ancient times a team of relatives would be utilized to give birth.
-This fact is depicted in an ancient carving showing a post-birth mother saying a final farewell after unfortunate birth complications, leading to her death.
+This fact is depicted well in an ancient carving showing a post-birth mother saying a final farewell after unfortunate birth complications, leading to her death.
 In the carving is the husband, mother, and mid-wife.
-This fact is also illustrated in the narrative by Luke.
+These three people were just the start, however.
+Usually mothers were accompanied by older female relatives to attend to every detail of the delivery.
+This fact is illustrated well in the narrative by Luke but one can see that at least some relatives could be present.

 Joseph went to where his family is from to have the birth of Jesus.
-It might also explain by no room was left in the guest room.
+It might also explain why no space was left in the guest room.
 If multiple family members were there for the birth the home would be pretty full.
-Moreover, birthing was messy and having one in a spare room already filled with people might have been more complicated than having down where the animals are.
+Moreover, birthing was messy and having one in a spare room already filled with people might have been more complicated than having a birth down where the animals are.